LizzColDev/LizzColDev/README.md

 ## Projects

 ### Project 1: Movie Time

 - **Description**: This codebase represents a movie application that provides users with features such as trending movies, movie categories, movie search, and movie details.
 Users can also mark movies as "favorites" and view a list of their favorite movies.
 The application is developed using HTML, CSS, and JavaScript.
 - **Technologies Used**: HTML, CSS, JavaScript
 - **API Integration**:
   - [The Movie DB API](https://www.themoviedb.org/documentation/api): This API is used to fetch movie data, including trending movies, movie categories, and movie details.
-Users are required to obtain an API key from The Movie DB to use the application and access the movie database.
+Users are required to obtain an API key from The Movie DB to use the application and access the movie database [Movie Time](https://lizzcoldev.github.io/movie-time/#category=10749-Romance)
 - **Docker Integration**:
   - The project also includes a Dockerfile, allowing you to containerize and deploy the application using Docker.
 - **Link**: [Movie Time Repository](https://github.com/LizzColDev/movie-time/tree/github-pages)